mindwaveventures/join-us/answers.md

 My answers to the questions:
 - Who are you?
 What do you like building?
-Ans: I am a software programmer.
+-Ans: I am a software programmer.
 I like to build web applications.

 - Do you own a PC and have a good internet connection?
 Let's hear those specs !
 Ans: I have an i5, 8GB RAM Windows PC, and 500Mbps Internet.